nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .output}

 You can see that I also have a directory called `singularity`.
-That contains the source code for Singularity that I downloaded from github.
+It contains Singularity source code that I downloaded from github.
 More on that later.

 The simplest way to use this container would be to just start an interactive shell inside.
 Singularity allows you to do this with the `shell` command.